 - Soon after birth, the newborn Sunda Colugos are adapted to tightly cling to their mothers.
 This adaptation protects the babies and they can move with their mothers even during her gliding between trees.

 Bold Patchy Fur

 - Sunda Colugo have bold patchy fur that resembles lichens on the trees.
 It provides them camouflage and hides them from predators.

 Sunda Colugo Behavioral Adaptations

 - Sunda Colugos are mainly nocturnal creatures.

-- They sleep during the daytime in tree holes or in the dense foliage of the treetops.
+- They sleep during the daytime in tree holes or the dense foliage of the treetops.

 - They use all their four limbs to grasp the underside of tree branches or tree trunks.

-- When feeling any threat, a Sunda Colugo either climb higher the tree top or become totally motionless at its place.
+- When feeling any threat, a Sunda Colugo either climbs higher the tree top or becomes motionless at its place.